 Is Everybody Happy Yet?

 There is much thought being given to what makes people happy at work.
-This is a response to the overwhelming evidence that most employees feel disengaged from their jobs.
-It's hard to feel happy if you're feeling disengaged.
+This is a response to the overwhelming evidence that many employees feel disengaged from their jobs.
+It's hard to feel happy when you feel disengaged.

 Work can be stressful.
-As Joseph Campbell put it: “A life draining affair.”
-The right stress and it helps you grow.
-Pass the tipping point and that same stress makes you depressed.
+As Joseph Campbell put it, “a life draining affair.”
+The right kind of stress helps you grow; past a tipping point that same stress can lead to burnout.
 One of the greatest antidotes to stress is a good laugh.
-As Abraham Lincoln stated "were it not for my little jokes, I cannot bear the burdens of this office".
+As Abraham Lincoln said, “were it not for my little jokes, I cannot bear the burdens of this office.”

 Finding happiness is not rocket science.
 It begins with personal choices we make.
-As Abraham Lincoln stated "people about as happy as they choose to be".
-Do you make the conscious decision to be happy while you work?
-Or do you take yourself too seriously and think happiness is somehow unprofessional?
-We have all seen people do very stressful jobs where they maintained an engaged attitude.
-Whether they be policeman, fireman, doctors, lawyers or retail clerks.
-This is also true for owners, leaders, managers, and supervisors too.
+As Lincoln also said, “people are about as happy as they choose to be.”
+Do you decide, consciously, to be engaged and positive at work?
+Or do you take yourself too seriously and assume happiness is unprofessional?
+Many people in high-stress roles — police officers, firefighters, doctors, lawyers, and retail workers — maintain engaged attitudes, and the same can be true for owners, leaders, and managers.

 3. Find the humor in your work.
-As Andrew Carnegie stated "there is little success where there is little laughter."
-Drew Tarvin, who has the website Humor that Works, reminds us when engaging in humor ask: is it the right medium, the right audience, and done with the right purpose?
-If you can pass that test then humor away!
+As Andrew Carnegie said, “there is little success where there is little laughter.”
+When using humor, ask whether it's the right medium, aimed at the right audience, and used for the right purpose; if so, humor can relieve stress and build camaraderie.

 Need insurance for You, Your Family or Your Business?